yagarea/jektex/README.md

 This example configuration ignores all `.xml` files, `README.md` and all files in the `_drafts` directory.

-Another option for ignoring specific posts is setting `jektex` attribute in front matter of posts to `false`:
+Another way to ignore specific posts is setting the `jektex` attribute in front matter to `false`:
 ```yaml
 ---
 title: "How Jektex works"